How Much Does Sump Pump Installation Cost in Columbus? (June 2026 Update)

 How long does sump pump installation take in Columbus?

-For a standard replacement, a pro can usually get you in and out in about two to four hours.
-If they have to dig a new pit and run a new discharge line through your rim joist, plan for a full day of work, typically eight hours.
+For a standard replacement, a pro will be in and out in about two to three hours.
+If they have to dig a new pit and jackhammer the concrete, plan for a full day of work, usually six to eight hours.

 Do I need a permit for sump pump installation in Columbus?

-What is the lifespan of a sump pump in Central Ohio?
+What is the most common reason sump pumps fail in Ohio?

 Check the latest sump pump installation costs for Columbus and other cities on LookupCost.com.